dheero/OBF.github.io/wiki/Codefest_2013.md

 find, here a [map of the
 buildings](http://www3.hu-berlin.de/frame/?url=gis.hu-berlin.de/rc13/layout-new.php%3Fq=2220)
 - enter directly from the Invalidenstraße.
-There will be signs in the entry hall to help direct you to the Codefest venue.
+There will be signs in the entry hall to help direct you to the Codefest venue: Mikroskopiersaal, room number 1302.
 In case of questions, ask for Steffen Möller or Ivo Maintz.
 See the [mailing list](https://groups.google.com/forum/?fromgroups#!forum/openbio-codefest-2013) for phone contact details.